Mondshein Sequences (a.k.a. (2,1)-Orders): Computing a Mondshein Sequence

-\begin{lemma}[Path Replacement Lemma] Let $G$ be a $3$-connected graph with an edge $ru$.
-Let $D=(P_0,P_1,\ldots,P_{m-n})$ be a Mondshein sequence avoiding $ru$ of $G$.
-Let $G'$ be obtained from $G$ by applying a single BG-operation $\Gamma$ and let $ru'$ be the edge of $G'$ corresponding to $ru$.
-Then a Mondshein sequence $D'$ of $G'$ avoiding $ru'$ can be computed from $D$ using only constantly many constant-time modifications. \end{lemma}
+\begin{lemma}[Path Replacement Lemma] Let $G$ be a $3$-connected graph with edges $rt$ and $ru$ and let $D=(P_0,P_1,\ldots,P_{m-n})$ be a Mondshein sequence of $G$ through $rt$ and avoiding $u$.
+Let $G'$ be obtained from $G$ by applying a BG-operation $\Gamma$ and let $rt'$ and $ru'$ be the edges of $G'$ that correspond to $rt$ and $ru$ in $G$.
+Then a Mondshein sequence $D'$ of $G'$ through $rt'$ and avoiding $u'$ can be computed from $D$ using only constantly many (amortized) constant-time modifications. \end{lemma}

-\shortversion{However, the complete description of these modifications goes beyond the scope of this extended abstract.
-We will therefore state precise modifications only for vertex-vertex- and edge-vertex-additions.
-For the handling of edge-edge-additions, we refer the reader to the appendix.}
+We split the proof into three parts.
+First, we state two preprocessing routines $leg()$ and $belly()$ on $D$ that will reduce the number of subsequent cases considerably.
+Second, we show how to modify $D$ to $D'$ using these routines and, third, we discuss computational issues.